Multi-Objective Statistical Model Checking using Lightweight Strategy Sampling (extended version): Experimental Evaluation

-\paragraph{Strategies per iteration.} The number of strategies remaining in each iteration naturally differs between the algorithms as illustrated for a deep sea treasure and an exponential model using the simple heuristic in \Cref{fig:strategies}.
-In the deep sea treasure model, most sampled strategies are suboptimal, whereas in the exponential model, most strategies are close to Pareto-optimal.
+\paragraph{Strategies per iteration.} The number of strategies remaining in each iteration naturally differs between the algorithms as illustrated for a \texttt{deep\_sea} and a \texttt{fruit\_tree} instance using the simple heuristic in \Cref{fig:strategies}.
+In the \texttt{deep\_sea} model, most sampled strategies are suboptimal, whereas in the \texttt{fruit\_tree} model, most strategies are close to Pareto-optimal.
 When most strategies are determined to be suboptimal, the FIB algorithm instantly discards most strategies.
 FSB does the same, but uses the remaining budget to sample new strategies.
 WVR, in contrast, only drops strategies after the last iteration.

 \paragraph{Strategy seeds.} As stated previously, each experiment was run with three different strategy seeds.
 The reason for doing so can be seen in the underapproximations for the three different seeds for one of the racetrack-puddle world models in \Cref{fig:seed}: Even though the model, algorithm, heuristic, and configuration are the same, there is still a significant difference in the computed underapproximations.